braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 IDFA (Identity for Advertisers) is an identifier provided by Apple used by advertising and attribution partners for cross-device tracking and is tied to an individual's Apple ID.

-Beginning in iOS 14, a new permission prompt (launched by the new `AppTrackingTransparency` framework) will require explicit user consent to access the IDFA.
+Later in 2021, iOS 14 will introduce a new permission prompt (launched by the new `AppTrackingTransparency` framework) which will require explicit user consent to access the IDFA.
 This permission to "track you across apps and websites owned by other companies" will be requested similarly to how you’d prompt users to request their location.

 If a user does not accept the prompt, or if you do not upgrade to Xcode 12's `AppTrackingTransparency` framework, then a blank IDFA value (`00000000-0000-0000-0000-000000000000`) will be returned, and your app will not be allowed to prompt the user again.

 {% alert important %}
-These IDFA updates take effect once end-users upgrade their device to iOS 14.
-Please ensure your app is using the new `AppTransparencyFramework` and Xcode 12 even if you do not explicitly target iOS 14 support.
+These IDFA updates will take effect once end-users upgrade their device to a future iOS 14 upgrade in 2021.
+Once Apple announces their plans to enforce this change, please ensure your app is using the new `AppTransparencyFramework` and Xcode 12 even if you do not explicitly target iOS 14 support.
 {% endalert %}

 #### Changes to Braze IDFA collection